 Most public parks don’t allow dogs so that’s a very big downfall.
 If it’s a smaller, local park you are more likely to be allowed to access it.
 If it’s a grandiose place, meticulously looked after, most likely you won’t get in.
 Lumpini is a no-no, I tried.

 Some owners do clean after their pooches, others don’t.
 I always have small plastic bags with me.
-Perhaps in the future, more dogs are allowed in parks if Thais realise that owners clean after their dogs.
+Perhaps in the future, more dogs are allowed in parks if Thais realize that owners clean after their dogs.

 Decor do Hostel

-Decor do Hostel might be one of the best pet-friendy hotels in Bangkok if you wish to remain economical.
+Decor do Hostel might be one of the best pet-friendly hotels in Bangkok if you wish to remain economical.
 The rooms are quite basic and hence, the prices are reasonable.
 The bathroom could’ve used some upkeep if I’m honest.
 Then again, I’m used to all this so a couple nights in a humble abode is ok to me.

 The good thing is that you can cook there yourself because they have a kitchen in the common area.
 A very modest breakfast is included, tea/coffee, toast, jam -type.
 If you want to enjoy your breakfast here, perhaps buy a yogurt and some fruits from a nearby supermarket to make it a proper brekkie.